 #3 – How are we measuring our impact?

 How do you know if what you are doing is making a difference?
 The answer is not level 1 surveys or hours of training completed.
 If you can’t measure the impact of your L&D solutions, what’s the point of building them at all?
 I’m not saying you have to measure the impact of every single thing you do.
 But you need to consistently connect business results to your training interventions to make sure you are doing the right things for your company and for your people.

 Transforming the role of L&D in your organization is a big conversation.
 But it starts with challenging the mindsets of the people you work with every day.
 These 3 questions can help everyone start thinking differently about the role you play in supporting your company’s success.
 And this shift in mindset is essential before you start digging into things like content or technology that will also evolve to meet the changing needs of your workforce.

 Continue to visit the Axonify blog throughout 2019 as we explore practical ways you can transform your L&D function and improve the impact you have on your organization’s results.
-You can also subscribe to our Take 5 Newsletter to receive monthly professional development resources straight to your inbox.
+You can also subscribe to our newsletter to receive resources straight to your inbox.